tw1xy/crowd_stats/README.md

 The main hardware is  RaspPi3 and camera + Movidius Neural Stick and it shoud work in real time.

+# in order to run this code in a new pc please run install_dep.sh and install NCSdk api

 TO-DO list:
 SOFTWARE:
 1. make a parser for test_cam_benchmark.py script to pass a "mode" through command line